fsh-nur/iac_terraform_orchestration/README.md

 ```
 3. Enter the command `terraform plan`, this will check if the syntax is correct
 4. Enter `terraform apply` this will launch the instance according to how you have configured the instance using the ami id which we entered.
+5. Use `terraform destroy` to terminate the VM